 Based in Sydney, Australia, my artistic journey began with studies in London, shaping a practice dedicated to bringing forgotten women from history into vibrant contemporary focus.
-Through intimate portraits meticulously painted with acrylic on unprimed cotton canvas, I aim to illuminate the lives and legacies of those historically marginalised.
+Through intimate portraits painted with acrylic on unprimed cotton canvas, I aim to illuminate the lives and legacies of those historically marginalised.

 A defining characteristic of my work is the powerful and consistent use of vibrant pink pigment.
 Far from a delicate flourish, this deliberate color choice serves as a potent symbol of the strength and resilience embodied by the women I portray - individuals whose stories have often been overlooked or actively silenced.